awsdocs/aws-client-vpn-user-guide/doc_source/ubuntu-troubleshooting.md

 + OpenVPN through Network Manager \(GUI\)
 + OpenVPN \(command line\)

+Ensure that you are running the latest version of these clients\.

 The connection logs are stored in the following location on your computer:

 ```